Cuisine of Philadelphia: Alcoholic beverages

 One of the largest manufacturing complexes in the city, spanning 40 acre, was owned by Publicker Industries, which produced chemicals, industrial alcohols and spirits in South Philadelphia.
 Its Continental Distilling Company arm produced Old Hickory bourbon, Inver House Scotch and Skol vodka, among many other liquors, before the company abandoned the site in 1986.

+Kasser Distillers Products Corp. was a Philadelphia-based producer of wine and spirits that operated from the 1930s until 1989 and for decades ranked among the largest independent distillers in Pennsylvania.
+Founded by Samuel Kasser and later led by Raymond H. Kasser, the company operated a large blending and bottling plant in the Feltonville section of North Philadelphia.
+The company became known for widely distributed, popularly priced brands such as Chateau Luzerne jug wine, Four Queens whiskey, Kasser's Vodka, and the Banker's Club line of liquors.
+Its products were widely sold through the Pennsylvania state liquor store system, and at its peak the company accounted for more than 11 percent of all liquor sales in the state while employing a long-tenured workforce at its Philadelphia plant.

 The oldest producer of cordials and liqueurs in the U.S., Charles Jacquin et Cie, remains in operation in the city's Kensington neighborhood; the company is best known for its Pravda vodka, Jacquin's family of liqueurs and Original Bartenders Cocktails brand, well as its introduction of Chambord (sold to Brown-Forman in 2006), Creme Yvette, St-Germain and Domaine de Canton to the U.S. market.

 More recently, Philadelphia Distilling opened in 2005 in the city's Fishtown neighborhood; it is the first craft distillery to open in Pennsylvania since before Prohibition, and produces Bluecoat American Dry Gin, Vieux Carré Absinthe Supérieure, Penn 1681 vodka, XXX Shine corn whiskey and The Bay, a vodka seasoned with Chesapeake Bay seasoning.